 Funding for the Projects will be broken up into two phases with separate PFAs.
 The Phase 1 PFA will provide for planning, design, and permitting, while Phase 2 PFA will provide for construction, construction engineering and inspections, mitigation costs associated with construction, and project close out.
 DWR will not enter into Phase 2 funding until Phase 1 has been completed; however, successful completion of Phase 1 will not guarantee Phase 2 funding.
 Phase 2 funds will be available on a first come first served basis, depending upon available funding.
+The Program may give priority to Projects that do not receive Phase 2 funding through a Directed Action when additional funding becomes available.
 Funds for either Phase 1 or Phase 2 shall be disbursed only after execution of a PFA.

-The total allowable cost for a Phase 1 grant shall not exceed 20%7 of the construction cost.
+The total allowable cost for a Phase 1 grant shall not exceed 20%6 of the construction cost.
 Phase 1 grants will be based on the District Engineer's initial estimate but may ultimately be revised based on actual bid amounts.
 If the Phase 1 PFA amount exceeds the maximum allowable percent, the Phase 2 grant will be adjusted accordingly.